cocoon sandbox

 }

-peers lists the other members’ advertise addresses — it is what the SDK scatters across in Lookup.
+peers, served by GET /v1/peers (root or tenant token), is what the SDK scatters across in Lookup.
 An empty/absent peers means a mesh of one.

 Relocating a handle